WESTCHESTER DUI LAWYER

 When prosecutors know they have less-than-perfect evidence, a seasoned Westchester DUI lawyer can get a reduction in the charge, from a criminal offense, to a lesser charge.
 So don’t automatically think, just because you failed a chemical test for alcohol, that you are automatically convicted.

-Driving under the influence includes a range of charges, each of which is handled in a slightly different way.
+DUI OFFENSES IN THE WESTCHESTER, NY AREADriving under the influence includes a range of charges, each of which is handled in a slightly different way.
 For example, an individual with a higher blood alcohol level may be charged with aggravated driving while intoxicated, instead of simply driving while intoxicated.
 An individual found guilty of multiple cases of driving under the influence within a 10-year period will face harsher penalties on subsequent offenses.

 Driving while intoxicated